 How to Select an Advertising and Marketing SchoolThere are several criteria and factors to consider when selecting an advertising and marketing school.
-First, students should consider how a school is going to help them acheive their specific career goals.
+First, students should consider how a school is going to help them achieve their specific career goals.
 For example, if becoming a brand marketer with Proctor & Gamble is your objective, then you probably couldn’t do better than to earn a degree in marketing from Northwestern University or University of Pennsylvania – two of the top programs in the nation.
-If however, you’re set on a career in internet marketing, it may be more advantageous to attend a lesser known school that specializes in web design, web marketing and online marketing.
-Also, schools that specialize in advertising – which involves visual communication, design and creativity – may not be the most qualified when it comes analytical research, business adminstration, finance, and strategy design and development – all integral components of marketing.
+If however, you’re set on a career in Internet marketing, it may be more advantageous to attend a lesser known school that specializes in web design, web marketing and online marketing.
+Even the very best advertising schools may not be suitable to someone looking at niche or specialized marketing techniques.
+Also, schools that specialize in advertising – which involves visual communication, design and creativity – may not be the most qualified when it comes analytical research, business administration, finance, and strategy design and development – all integral components of marketing.
 Some school offers marketing programs with an emphasis in advertising, and others advertising programs with concentrations in marketing.

 Advertising and Marketing Degree ProgramsThe associate degree is two-year degree offered at most community colleges and technical schools.
 These degrees are available in both advertising and marketing.
-Earning an associate’s degree will provide students with an introduction to many of the principles and key concepts in their chose field of study (either advertising or marketing).
+Earning an associate degree will provide students with an introduction to many of the principles and key concepts in their chose field of study (either advertising or marketing).
 These degrees are typically used by students as “transfer” degrees into four-year bachelor’s degree programs.
-While an associate degrees teaching students valuabe skills and knowledge, in an of themselves, they usually are not sufficient to qualify students for most advertising and marketing jobs.
+While an associate degree teaches students valuable skills and knowledge, in and of themselves, they usually are not sufficient to qualify students for most advertising and marketing jobs.